2nd West Virginia Cavalry Regiment: Battle of Sailor's Creek

 Capehart and Lieutenant Colonel Allen of the 2nd West Virginia Cavalry led the charge.
 Thomas Custer, brother of General George Custer, rode with the two leaders at the front of the column.
 The men used sabers, carbines, and revolvers to move through three Confederate infantry lines.
 A large portion of Ewell's corps became surrounded, causing many of the demoralized Confederate soldiers to surrender.
 Thus, the Union troops captured more than 20 percent of Lee's army.
 Approximately 8,000 Confederate soldiers, including eight generals, were killed or captured.
 Among the surrendering generals were Richard Ewell and Custis Lee.
 Upon seeing the battered survivors from his army, Lee said "My God, has the army dissolved?"
 Although many of Anderson's men escaped westward, the battle is considered the "death knell" for Lee's Confederate Army.

 The Battle of Sailor's Creek is the last major battle of the American Civil War.
 Two privates (Joseph Kimball and Samuel McElhinney) from the 2nd West Virginia Cavalry captured Confederate battle flags in this battle, and were later awarded the Medal of Honor.
-Thomas Custer, who was not part of the Capehart's brigade (but rode with it), also received a Medal of Honor.
+Thomas Custer, who was not part of the Capehart's brigade but rode with it, also received a Medal of Honor.
 Custer was shot in the face as he captured a battle flag.
-Custer killed the shooter in the instant after he was shot.
+Custer killed the shooter immediately after he was shot.
 The non-lethal shot exited Custer's cheek, and he was able to return to the safety of the Union lines.